filipeamoises/Rick-and-Morty/README.md

-# Stocks-Baraka-Challenge
+# Ricky-Morty-Challenge
-This project was create to demonstrate knowledge for an interview process for the company Baraka.
+This project was create to demonstrate knowledge for an interview process for the company RedSpace.